-- (1) Filed as part of the Company's Annual Report on Form 10-K for the year ended December 31, 1997 and incorporated herein by reference. - (2) Filed as part of the Company's Current Report on Form 8-K dated April 1, 1996 and incorporated herein by reference. - (3) Filed as part of the Company's Current Report on Form 8-K dated April 29, 1996 and incorporated herein by reference. - (4) Filed as part of the Company's Current Report on Form 8-K dated January 9, 1997 and incorporated herein by reference. - (5) Filed as part of Registration Statement No. 33-88364 with the Securities and Exchange Commission and incorporated herein by reference. - (6) Filed as part of the Company's Current Report on Form 8-K dated August 27, 1997 and incorporated herein by reference. - (7) Filed as part of Registration Statement No. 333-51671 with the Securities and Exchange Commission and incorporated herein by reference. - (8) Filed as part of the Company's Current Report on Form 8-K dated September 25, 1997 and amended by Articles Supplementary filed as part of the Company's Current Report on Form 8-K dated October 4, 1997 and Articles Supplementary filed as part of the Company's Current Report on Form 8-K dated April 20, 1998, each of which is incorporated herein by reference. - (9) Filed as part of the Company's Current Report on Form 8-K dated October 4, 1997 and incorporated herein by reference. - (10) Filed as part of Registration Statement No. 33-76952 with the Securities and Exchange Commission and incorporated herein by reference..
+- (1) Filed as part of the Company's Current Report on Form 8-K dated April 1, 1996 and incorporated herein by reference. - (2) Filed as part of the Company's Current Report on Form 8-K dated April 29, 1996 and incorporated herein by reference. - (3) Filed as part of the Company's Current Report on Form 8-K dated January 9, 1997 and incorporated herein by reference. - (4) Filed as part of Registration Statement No. 33-88364 with the Securities and Exchange Commission and incorporated herein by reference. - (5) Filed as part of the Company's Current Report on Form 8-K dated August 27, 1997 and incorporated herein by reference. - (6) Filed as part of the Company's Annual Report on Form 10-K for the year ended December 31, 1997 and incorporated herein by reference.

+- (7) Filed as part of Registration Statement No. 333-51671 with the Securities and Exchange Commission and incorporated herein by reference. - (8) Filed as part of the Company's Current Report on Form 8-K dated September 25, 1997 and amended by articles supplementary filed as part of the Company's Current Report on Form 8-K dated October 4, 1997 and articles supplementary filed as part of the Company's Current Report on Form 8-K dated April 20, 1998, each of which is incorporated herein by reference. - (9) Filed as part of the Company's Current Report on Form 8-K dated October 4, 1997 and incorporated herein by reference. - (10) Filed as part of Registration Statement No. 33-76952 with the Securities and Exchange Commission and incorporated herein by reference.